cenfun/monocart-reporter/README.md

 ### Collect Data from Comments
 > The code comments are good enough to provide extra information without breaking existing code, and no dependencies, clean, easy to read, etc.
-- First, add the collection of comments in the visitor
+- First, add the collection of comments in the visitor.
+> Note: If there are any parsing error messages in red lines, try other parser options like `sourceType: 'module'` or `plugins: ['typescript']` according to your situation.
 ```js
 // playwright.config.js
 module.exports = {